 In 1905, a post office was built at 60 Wall Street.

-By 1911, there were indications that midtown had been becoming the locus of financial services dealings.
+By 1911, there were indications that midtown Manhattan was becoming the locus of financial services dealings.

-In 1913, stock clerks protested when authorities proposed a $4 stock transfer tax.
+In 1913, authorities proposed a $4 stock transfer tax, prompting protests from stock clerks.

 September 1929 was the peak of the stock market.

-On October 3, 1929, the stock market started to slip and continued throughout the week of October 14.
+On October 3, 1929, the market started to slip, and it continued throughout the week of October 14.

-In October 1929, Yale economist Irving Fisher reassured investors that their "money was safe" on Wall Street.
-A few days later, on October 24, stock values plummeted, and the stock market crash of 1929 ushered in the Great Depression.
+In October 1929, renowned Yale economist Irving Fisher reassured worried investors that their "money was safe" on Wall Street.
+A few days later, on October 24, stock values plummeted.
+The stock market crash of 1929 ushered in the Great Depression.

 From 1946 to 1947, stocks could not be purchased "on margin", meaning that an investor had to pay 100% of a stock's cost without taking on any loans.